CEDARS-NLP/CEDARS/docs/CEDARS_admin_manual.md

 ### Installing CEDARS

-To isntall CEDARS, please start by cloning the repository and installing the required dependencies.
+To install CEDARS, please start by cloning the repository and installing the required dependencies.
 You can then run the app locally or using Docker.

 - Clone the Repo: `git clone git@github.com:CEDARS-NLP/CEDARS.git`
 - Change directory: `cd CEDARS`
+- Initialize submodules: `git submodule init`
-- Download submodules: `git pull -v --recurse-submodules`
+- Download submodules: `git submodule update`

 #### Standalone CEDARS Python Package Installation